Flows for the Future

-There are now more than 400 sites in the Eastern Mount Lofty Ranges (EMLR) allowing low-flows to continue downstream via a device.
+There are now more than 400 sites in the Eastern Mount Lofty Ranges (EMLR) where solutions have been adopted by landholders to allow low flows to continue downstream.

 What is the Flows for the Future program?